Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Throughput (Ring Settlements)

 The throughput is limited by:

-- The cost of the data we have to send in the calldata for the on-chain data-availability
+- The cost of the data we have to send in the calldata for the on-chain data-availability.
 - The 256,000,000 constraints limit that allows efficient proof verification on-on-chain.

 Without data-availability we are only limited by the number of constraints in a single block.